Descriptor Examples

 Blinky CAN Demo

 Sequencer-driven LED output with CAN control.
+This descriptor includes the shared blinky core block and defines only the CAN-specific mapping locally.
 Start/stop, reset, start-index configuration, individual dwell values, current LED state, and segmented access to the full sequencer state table are exposed through CAN frames.

 The simple write mappings use standard CAN IDs 0x150 through 0x154.
 The host helper updates the blink period by writing cfg_dwell_off on 0x153 and cfg_dwell_on on 0x154.